 When buying a daypack for traveling, there are a few things to consider.
 First, you need to be able to make sure your material is secure, especially if you have to check your daypack into the luggage while flying.
 The best way to do this is through a bag with locking zippers, or flaps that can be secured in some other fashion.
 Also, you should make sure that any security officials, such as TSA officials can easily check the contents if necessary.
 Therefore having different compartments and a daypack that can organize your belongings will make it a lot easier.

-When you’re looking for the right choice of the best daypacks you need to look at what you want, as well as what you need.
+When you’re looking for the right choice for the best daypacks you need to look at what you want, as well as what you need.
 Decide when you’ll be using your pack the most, what you will be carrying, and for how long.
 By considering these options, you can narrow down the choices and start finding the right daypack for you.